-CHICAGO (AP) _ Cocaine delivers a ``double whammy″ to the blood stream that may explain how the drug triggers heart attacks in its users, a new study concludes.
+CHICAGO (AP) _ Cocaine use can promote blood clotting, which may explain how the drug triggers heart attacks in its users, according to a new study.

 The ``double whammy″ can cause clotting that can lead to heart attacks and strokes, said Siegel, chief of internal medicine at McLean Hospital outside Boston.

-A previous study, released in June, showed cocaine users are 24 times more likely to have a heart attack during the first hour after taking the drug.
-The new study may help explain why, Siegel said.
+A previous study, released in June, showed that cocaine users are 24 times more likely to have a heart attack during the first hour after taking the drug.
+The new study, which appears in Monday’s issue of the Archives of Internal Medicine, may help explain why such heart attacks occur, Siegel said.